Athaulf: Life

 He was unanimously elected to the throne to succeed the murdered short-lived King Segeric after he himself had been elected in the wake of the death of King Alaric, who had been struck down by a fever suddenly in Calabria.
 King Athaulf's first act was to halt Alaric's southward expansion of the Goths in Italy.

-Meanwhile, Gaul had been separated from the Western Roman Empire by the usurper Constantine III.
+Meanwhile, Gaul had been separated from the Western Roman Empire by the usurper Constantine III as a result of the Civil war.
 So in 411 Constantius, the magister militum (master of military) of the western emperor, Flavius Augustus Honorius, with Gothic auxiliaries under Ulfilas, crushed the Gallic rebellion with a siege of Arles.
-There Constantine and his son were offered an honorable capitulation— but were beheaded in September on their way to pay homage to Honorius at Ravenna.
+There, Constantine and his son were offered an honorable capitulation— but were beheaded in September on their way to pay homage to Honorius at Ravenna.

-In the spring of 412 Constantius pressed Athaulf.
+In the spring of 412, Constantius pressed Athaulf.
 Taking the advice of Priscus Attalus—the former emperor whom Alaric had set up at Rome in opposition to Honorius at Ravenna, and who had remained with the Visigoths after he'd been deposed—Athaulf led his followers out of Italy.
 Moving north into a momentarily pacified Gaul, the Visigoths lived off the countryside in the usual way.
 Athaulf may have received some additional encouragement in the form of payments in gold from the Emperor Honorius—since Athaulf carried with him as a respected hostage the emperor's half-sister Galla Placidia, who had long been his captive.

 Once in Gaul, Athaulf opened negotiations with a new usurper, the Gallic Jovinus.
 But while on his way to meet Jovinus, Athaulf came across Sarus and some of his men.
 Athaulf attacked, captured, and later executed Sarus, continuing the feud between their families that had begun with Sarus and Alaric.
 Jovinus then named his brother Sebastianus (Sebastian) as Augustus (co-emperor).
 This offended Athaulf, who hadn't been consulted.
 So he allied his Visigoths with Honorius.
 Jovinus' troops were defeated in battle, Sebastianus was captured, and Jovinus fled for his life.
 Athaulf then turned Sebastianus over for execution to Honorius' Gallic praetorian prefect (provincial governor), Claudius Postumus Dardanus.
 After this, Athaulf besieged and captured Jovinus at Valentia (Valence) in 413, sending him to Narbo (Narbonne), where he was executed by Dardanus.